Osteoporosis, Breast Cancer, and Eating Disorders: Not Just for Women

 - Liver disease—This can lead to higher estrogen levels and gynecomastia.

-- Hyperestrogenism, estrogen treatment (e.g., for prostate cancer) or abnormal secretion of the hormone estrogen
+- Hyperestrogenism (estrogen treatment) which may be done for prostate cancer, or abnormal secretion of the hormone estrogen.

 - Klinefelter's syndrome—This is a male disorder characterized by reduced or absent sperm production, small testicles, and enlarged breasts